PowerShell/PowerShell-RFC/1-Draft/RFC0020-DefaultFileEncoding.md

 ### Commentary

-`UTF8NoBOM` and `Legacy` are, of course, not actual encodings but neither are a number of the other values for `FileSystemCmdletProviderEncoding`.
+`UTF8NoBOM` and `WindowsLegacy` are, of course, not actual encodings but neither are a number of the other values for `Microsoft.PowerShell.Encoding`.
 However, it is somewhat descriptive of our behavior.

 ### Alternate Approaches